togrue/highlightedWriter/README.md

 # highlightedWriter

-This file allows to write text to the console, that will be automatically highlighted.
+Allows to write text to the console, that will be automatically highlighted.

 The colors are applied via ASCII escape sequences, so all terminals that recognize ASCII escape sequences are supported.